The Evergreen Fund supports planting of 1,100 trees in just two months

 Mark Connelly, land management officer for the Cotswolds National Landscape, said: “We’re delighted with the response so far to Ourboretum!

-The Evergreen Fund was successfully launched earlier this year, supported by 5% of Ground Control’s annual net profits, and will invest in projects and ventures focussed on carbon reduction, sustainability and environmental protection.
+The Evergreen Fund, successfully launched in 2020, is supported by 5% of Ground Control’s annual net profits being invested in projects and ventures focused on carbon reduction, sustainability, and environmental protection.

-As part of that commitment, the fund will dedicate £100,000 each year to native tree planting, serving as a catalyst and amplifier for projects with our customers, government organisations, charities, private landowners, our supply chain and other partners.
+As part of that commitment, the fund dedicates £100,000 each year to native tree planting, serving as a catalyst and amplifier for projects with our customers, government organisations, charities, private landowners, our supply chain, and other partners.

 The rapid success and enthusiasm of the volunteers involved in the ‘Ourboretum’ campaign is a clear indication of the positive role the fund can play.